-Setting a secondary language is useful only for different character sets, such as Cyrillic vs Latin vs Chinese alphabets.
+Setting a secondary language can improve detection accuracy in multilingual environments.
+It is useful mainly for different character sets, such as Cyrillic vs Latin vs Chinese alphabets.

 Languages without special characters are a subset of languages with special characters.
 This means that if you set e.g. Czech or German as your primary language, then setting English as a secondary language is not necessary, since all the characters of English are already contained in Czech/German character sets.

 Where to configure OCR?